Warranty and Bat Care

 Oiling comes before knocking in.

 Knocking in and bat preparation is necessary in all JPGavan bats.
 Knocking in varies from bat to bat.

-Knock in using a cricket bat mallet for several hours concentrating on the toe and edges.
+Knock in using a cricket bat mallet for several (up to ten) hours concentrating on the toe and edges as well as the face.
 When you can no longer see seam marks in the blade the bat should be slowly brought through the nets with slow throw downs with old, high quality cricket balls to check for seam marks then moving into spin and faster bowling.
 Try and put off using new balls for a little while.
 If seam marks can be seen at any stage, revert back to knocking in the bat with a cricket mallet.
 This process is compressing the fibers of the bat, allowing for more durability.